 One traffic law in particular that most people tend to break is following the speed limit.
 Speeding is one of the main

 causes of accidents in Canada.
 Recent studies have estimated that going over the speed limit will increase your risk of getting into a car accident by at least 30 per cent.
 That’s why it is so important for drivers to take their time.
 Even if you are in a rush, speeding is not worth your life.
 In fact, speeding doesn’t even save you that much time overall.
 For example, a 25 km trip will take you 15 minutes if you are travelling at 100km/hr, and will take you around 13 minutes at 120km/hr.
 Two minutes of your time really is not worth the risk of an accident.

 One thing that many people don’t realize is how hard speeding can be on your bank account.
 This is because the faster you drive, the more fuel your car uses.
 You will have to fill up your gas tank a lot more frequently (and spend a lot more money doing so) if you are someone who speeds often.

 Rewards for Good Driving

 In regards to how much money this discount will save you, that also depends on the company who wrote your policy.
-In general, the discount will be 5-25 per cent off of your car insurance premium.
-Some companies even offer the incentive of increasing your discount overtime if you continue to maintain you clean record and good driving habits.
+In general, the discount will be 5-25 percent off of your car insurance premium.
+Some companies even offer the incentive of increasing your discount over time if you continue to maintain your clean record and